vestrel00/contacts-android/docs/dev-notes.md

 thing we can do is to provide documentation to consumers, insisting against the use of the `copy` method as it may lead to unwanted side effects when updating and deleting contacts.

-> We could just use regular classes instead of data classes but entities should be data classes
+> ℹ️ We could just use regular classes instead of data classes but entities should be data classes
 > because it is what they are (know what I mean?!).
 Also, I'd hate to have to generate equals and
 > hashcode functions for them, which will make the code harder to maintain.
 Though, we might do this
 > anyways at some point if we want to make it possible for a mutable entity to equal an immutable